Skip to content

 Notes

-• The any_value function can be used with any type of column.
+• The any_value function can be used with any type of input.

-• The result column will have the same type as the input column.
+• The result column will have the same type as the input expression.

 • The result of any_value is non-deterministic, meaning it may return different values for different executions.